|Tower of Babel. Pieter Bruegel the Elder (1563)|

 The Celtic word for king is also interesting.
 Forms of it appear in other related modern languages.
 It is words like this which show how languages are related.
 The Gaelic for king is rí.
 This word takes the form rex in Latin, roi in French and raj in Hindi and Urdu, so showing, along with many other words, how Gaelic, Latin and Hindi are all members of the Indo-European family of languages.
 From this word, (via medieval French) we get the English words Royal, Regal and Reign.
 Yes.
 We still speak a local dialect of Indo-European.

 The distribution, differences and similarities of human languages is precisely what we would expect of something which evolved and is still evolving.
-It is exactly the opposite of what we would see it they had been been spontaneously created by an intelligent god.
+It is exactly the opposite of what we would see it they had been been spontaneously created by an intelligent god, especially if the intention was to make it so people from neighbouring countries couldn't understand one another.
+Had the god of the Bible forgotten that people can learn to speak different languages?

 Again, the disconnect between the Bible and reality is exposed with a brief look at reality.